SquadcastHub/squadcasthub.github.io/pages/mydoc/event_tagging.md

 Therefore, always ensure that you write your Tagging Rules in the correct order for desired behaviour or try and make them as specific as possible.</p>
 {{site.data.alerts.end}}

+### Available Predefined Commands

-### Predefined commands that can be used to create Tagging Rules
+The below commands can be used to create Tagging Rules.

 #### Add tags to incidents directly from your payload